munish-shah/crash-pipeline/README.md

 ### Cleaner (Python)

 The cleaner service applies data quality rules and business logic to create the Gold layer.
 It handles coordinate validation, outlier detection, feature engineering, and writes clean data to DuckDB.
+The service includes schema evolution logic to automatically handle new columns that appear in later pipeline runs.

 **Key Features:**
 - Geographic filtering (valid Chicago coordinates only)